starichkov/kafka-golang-demo/README.md

 This project demonstrates a basic Apache Kafka setup using Go (Golang) producers and consumers, fully containerized with Docker Compose.

-*This project has been created with assistance from JetBrains Junie to evaluate its capabilities and to speed up development process.*
+*This project has been created with assistance from JetBrains Junie to evaluate its capabilities and to speed up the development process.*

 ## 🧱 Project Structure